OpenSourcePolitics/data_utils/README.md

-# Metabase utils
+# Data utils
-Gathers commands used at Open Source Politics to manage Metabase indicators Allows data analyst to rapidly change a database of a Metabase indicator
+This repository gathers all command-line tools and scripts we use at Open Source Politics to handle our work.

+It currently contains

 ## Requirements
-1. Poetry installed
+1. Poetry (see installation process [here](https://python-poetry.org/docs/#installation))
 2. Create a `.env` file from the `.env.example` provided with your credentials

 ### DB changer